Displays the about box.

 the property autoNewline

-is true, also inserts a line separator
+, also inserts a line separator

 and moves the caret to the appropriate column on the new line.